 When calculating fat intake, we can look at the remaining total of calories, after we’ve subtracted the caloric totals from carbs and protein.
 This will give us a caloric estimate of fat intake, which can then be converted back into grams.

 These guidelines are just barely scratching the surface of sports nutrition, and there’s a lot more that can be said about nutrient consumption during athletic events, post-exercise recovery, and adjusting nutrition based on the athlete’s phase of training (in-season, off-season, or pre-season, for example).
-Sports nutrition specialists, Maddie Hays, MSN, CN, and Lisa Ackerman, MS, CNS are two members of our team here at Starkel Nutrition, who would love to help you create your personalized nutrition plan.
+Sports nutrition specialist, Maddie Hays, MSN, CN, is a member of our team here at Starkel Nutrition, who would love to help you create your personalized nutrition plan.

 Let us not forget that prioritizing whole, unprocessed foods will not only help fuel performance but will also allow the body to obtain the essential micronutrients it needs.
 If you’re an athlete in need of nutritional guidance, we’d love to help.